The-Focus-AI/data-agent-builder/docs/excel-reader-summary.md

 # Excel Reader Implementation Summary

-## ✅ Phase 1 Complete: Basic Excel Reader
+## ✅ Phase 1 & 2 Complete: Advanced Excel Reader

-We have successfully built a comprehensive Excel reader class that can examine Excel files and extract data in various formats.
+We have successfully built a comprehensive Excel reader class that can examine Excel files and extract data in various formats, with full parser configuration support.

 ### 🎯 What We Built